 - Increasingly higher precipitation and river flow during the past two decades have increased overall levels of phosphorus in lakes and rivers, offsetting lower concentration levels and working against overall work to improve water quality.

 Both reports recommend either expanding existing programs or adopting new ones.
 Many actions that increase resiliency have multiple benefits.
 For example, several agricultural best management practices that improve water quality also reduce greenhouse gases.
 These include nitrogen fertilizer and manure efficiency, cover crops, improved soil health, and wetland restoration.

 “With roughly half of the land in Minnesota used for agriculture, producers play a pivotal role in increasing the state’s resiliency.
 Our producers and ag professionals are already working to meet the challenges of climate change and water resource protection.
 Many of them are increasing soil heath, expanding cover crops, and planting vegetative buffers.
 Now we need to continue support for these programs and increase participation across many more acres,” said Minnesota Agriculture Commissioner Thom Petersen.

 Long-term strategies require government-led and voluntary actions among a wide range of partners including state agencies, local governments, businesses, communities, nonprofits, and individuals in an “all hands on deck” approach.
 Payoffs of protecting and improving water quality in Minnesota in the face of climate change will yield important rewards: clean drinking water, resilient landscapes, fishable and swimmable surface waters, and more.

-For the full reports and more information, visit the EQB website, Minnesota Nutrient Reduction Strategy Progress Update webpage, and the Our Minnesota Climate website, a new website highlighting work being done by all sectors across the state
+For the full reports and more information, visit the EQB website, Minnesota Nutrient Reduction Strategy Progress Update webpage, and Our Minnesota Climate, a new website highlighting work being done by all sectors across the state